Automatically Sell Online Courses w/ Our Free, Proven Funnel Template

 And what does that mean for you?

-You can put your energies into other activities instead.
+You can put your energies into other areas of your business instead.

-Like running your business, developing new products, creating new courses, or even taking a hard-earned vacation—finally!
+Like developing new products, creating new courses, or even taking a hard-earned vacation—finally!

-So, why wouldn’t you build a sales funnel to help you sell online courses on auto-pilot?
+So, why wouldn’t you build a sales funnel to help you sell online courses on autopilot?
+It has worked for other businesses.

-The 3 Essential Elements of Any Online Course Sales Funnel
+The 3 Essential Elements of Your Online Course Sales Funnel

 We’ll get into more of the specifics of each later on in this article.

-Let’s take a look at why these 3 core elements are so important for your sales funnel.
+Let’s take a look at why these 3 core elements are so important for your online course sales funnel.

-- Fuel: A funnel only works when it has traffic moving through it.
+1. Fuel: Any funnel only works when it has traffic moving through it.
 And that’s what the fuel part of your funnel is for—to drive traffic to your site.
-There are tons of different traffic sources to fuel a funnel you can choose from.
-Most of the funnels we’ve built at AutoGrow are fueled either by paid traffic through Google, LinkedIn, or Facebook or they come from a client’s existing email list.
+There are tons of different traffic sources to fuel your funnel you can choose from.
+And most of the funnels we’ve built at AutoGrow are fueled either by paid traffic through Google, LinkedIn, or Facebook or they come from a client’s existing email list (like in the funnel template below).
 But these are definitely the most common.

-- Follow-Up: Not every online course funnel is going to be perfect (i.e., every lead turns into a customer).
+3. Follow-Up: Not every online course funnel is going to be perfect (i.e., every lead turns into a customer).
 And sometimes, leads just aren’t ready to buy today.
 So they drop out of your funnel.
 But don’t worry!
 That’s where the follow-up elements come into play.
-Made up mainly of retargeting ads and email sequences, these parts of your funnel are designed to bring leads back into your funnel after they’ve dropped out.
+Made up mainly of retargeting ads and email sequences, these parts of your online course funnel are designed to bring leads back into your funnel after they’ve dropped out.
+You can see this funnel element in the funnel template below.

 So now that you understand the basic elements of an online course funnel, you’re ready to start building yours.